Calming Bedtime Stories for Kids to Help Them Relax and Sleep

 Stories as tools for emotional regulation

-A calm story is more than a sleep incantation; it is practice in down-regulation, emotional language, and perspective-taking.
-Repeated exposure teaches children how to calm their bodies through storytelling cues.
+A calm story is more than a sleep incantation.
+It’s practice in down-regulation, emotional language, and perspective-taking.
+Over time, children learn the cues that help their bodies settle—soft voice, slow rhythm, safe endings.

 Using stories to name feelings